Cadiz Inc. Statement on Passage of Senate Bill 307 by California State Assembly

 We will continue to go about our business of efficiently and sustainably farming our land, acting as responsible private stewards of a public resource.
 The Project will be lawfully progressed under all federal, state and local regulations.

-More than 10 billion gallons a year are wasted to the atmosphere each year from the Bristol and Cadiz Dry-Lakes.
-The Project would conserve this water and divert it to 400,000 people a year.
+More than 10 billion gallons a year are wasted to the atmosphere each year from the Bristol and Cadiz Dry-Lakes at the Project area.
+The Project would conserve this water and make it available to 400,000 people a year.
 More than 63 billion gallons have been irretrievably lost since the Project was first approved.
-If California is serious about meeting its commitment to provide, clean, reliable and affordable water to all people, of all color in all locations, Cadiz is ready to play its part.”
+If California is serious about meeting its commitment to providing, clean, reliable and affordable water to all people in all locations, Cadiz is ready to play its part.”

 About Cadiz Inc.